-In 1976 the National Park Service added it to the NRHP (CA-VEN-1072).
-The site includes the Burro Flats Painted Cave and the solstice site.
+In 1975, the Ventura County Heritage Board recommended it be listed, and in 1976 the National Park Service added it to the NRHP (CA-VEN-1072).
+The 25 acres include the Burro Flats Painted Cave and the solstice site.
 They are thus already protected.